 Australians care about animals and their welfare; as a nation, we are progressively seeking to be educated consumers in the products we buy.
 With the increase in shoppers choosing cage-free and free-range eggs, it’s clear the welfare of egg-laying hens is of concern to many.
 However, the abundance of different labels adorning egg cartons means choosing higher welfare eggs can be a confusing endeavour.
 Currently, there are no nationally agreed definitions for product labelling in Australia, except for eggs sold in cartons where the label often reflects the housing system.
 While this is a good step, there are still ambiguous and potentially misleading terms being used on egg cartons.

 Hens on farms with the RSPCA Approved certification live in enriched environments that are either fully indoors or indoors with outdoor access, and which are assessed regularly to make sure the RSPCA Standard is met.
-Here at the RSPCA, we know good welfare can be achieved in indoor barns with proper provisions for space, good lighting, secluded nest boxes and enrichment such as litter for dustbathing and perches for roosting.
+Here at the RSPCA, we know better welfare can be achieved in indoor barns with proper provisions for space, good lighting, secluded nest boxes and enrichment such as litter for dustbathing and perches for roosting.
 Where hens are given access to the outdoors (free range), that outdoor range needs to be a quality environment with shaded areas and vegetation to encourage the hens to venture outside and explore.
 Whether your RSPCA Approved eggs have come from barn or free-range hens, you can be sure that the farms have met the RSPCA’s detailed animal welfare Standard for hens and are regularly assessed.

 But what about the many other labels found on egg cartons?
 Here is how to recognise what they really mean: